bdevorem/WebPortfolio-Hugo/content/about.md

 [Notre Dame Linux Users Group](http://ndlug.org/), and they're the ones who started calling me Jeffrey.
-After graduating from Notre Dame, I <s>spent the summer running around chanting "37-0" until the Michigan season opener</s> started my PhD studies at NYU, where I am currently a second year.
+After graduating from Notre Dame, I <s>spent the summer running around chanting "37-0" until the Michigan season opener</s> started my PhD studies at NYU, where I will be starting my third year in the Fall.

 When I'm not writing code, I tend to my diverse hobbies.
 I like video games, and I play a wide variety of them when I have the time.
-I've been trying to pick up wood working, and when I'm home I'd like to spend a lot of time in the garage trying to turn things on my lathe.
-Recently, I've also taken on 3D printing, and I haven't yet burnt down my apartment.
+Recently, I've also taken on 3D printing, and I haven't yet burnt down my house.
+Less technically, I've been doing a lot of woodworking, and have learned about a dozen ways not to make a cup out of wood.

 My fianceeington [breezy](http://bashfulbytes.com/)
 is my inspiration for a lot of what I do.
 We started referring to ourselves as